Health Insurance for International Students in Canada 2025-26

 Why is it Important to get Health Insurance for International Students?

 Health insurance is mandatory for international students in Canada as a part of their study abroad journey.
-The majority of provinces in Canada offer some of the cheapest health plans to Indian students who have study permits of at least a year and are enrolled on a full-time degree course.
+The majority of provinces in Canada offer some of the cheapest health plans to Indian students who have study permits of at least a year and are enrolled in a full-time degree course.
+Health insurance for international students in Canada is considered an ensure of medical services even with financial restraints.

 It becomes essential to have a health plan because, in case of medical emergencies, one will have to pay for all the expenses out of pocket which will cause an additional expense.
 Medical services in this country can prove to be quite expensive if one does not have access to health insurance for international students in Canada.